Lysimachus: Early life and career

 Lysimachus was born circa 360 BC, to a family of Thessalian stock but they were citizens of Pella in Macedonia.
-He was the second son of Agathocles and his wife; there is some indication in the historical sources that this wife was perhaps named Arsinoe, and that Lysimachus' paternal grandfather may have been called Alcimachus.
-His father was a nobleman of high rank who was an intimate friend of Philip II of Macedon, who shared in Philip II’s councils and became a favourite in the Argead court.
+He was the second son of Agathocles and his wife; there is some indication in the historical sources that this wife was perhaps named Arsinoe, and that Lysimachus's paternal grandfather may have been called Alcimachus.
+His father was a nobleman of high rank who was an intimate friend of Philip II of Macedon, shared in Philip II’s councils and became a favourite in the Argead court.
 Lysimachus and his brothers grew up with the status of Macedonians; all these brothers enjoyed with Lysimachus prominent positions in Alexander’s circle and, like him, were educated at the Macedonian court in Pella.
+Lysimachus had an elder brother, Alcimachus of Apollonia, and two younger brothers, Autodicus and Philip.
+He had two known nephews through his brother Alcimachus, Alcimachus and Philip; his known great-nephew was Lysippus, the grandson of his brother Alcimachus and his known sister-in-law was Adeia, the wife of Autodicus.

 Pausanias and the historian Justin both record a story that Alexander had Lysimachus thrown to a lion as a punishment.
-According to Justin this was because Lysimachus had smuggled poison to a person Alexander had condemned to a slow death.
+According to Justin, this was because Lysimachus had smuggled poison to a person Alexander had condemned to a slow death.
 Both Pausanias and Justin report that Lysimachus overcame the lion with his bare hands and subsequently became one of Alexander's favorites.
 Some coins issued during Lysimachus's appointment had his image on one side and a lion on the other.

 He was probably appointed Somatophylax during the reign of Philip II.
 During Alexander's Persian campaigns, in 328 BC he was one of his immediate bodyguards.
 In 324 BC, in Susa, he was awarded a ceremonial crown in recognition of his actions in India.
-After Alexander's death in 323 BC, he was appointed to the government of Thrace as strategos although he faced some difficulties from the Thracian king Seuthes.
+After Alexander's death in 323 BC, he was appointed to the government of Thrace as strategos, although he faced some difficulties from the Thracian king Seuthes III.